ozoidemi/ePaper_guest_dashboard/README.md

 The second ensures that the guest network password is updated automatically at least weekly.
 If you need a different schedule, then adjust accordingly.
 It will not break anything, and you could easily remove it altogether.

-> **I don't get it... why are we taking a snapshot of a QR code that already exists?**
+> **I don't get it... why are we taking a snapshot of a QR, storing and decoding it, and then sending the decoded info to ESPHome so that it can be rebuilt from scratch?
+Can't we just pass over the existing QR and be done with it?**
 >
+> Not really, no.
+>
-> Because even when the Unifi Network Integration generates a QR code for us automatically, it:
+> Even when the Unifi Network Integration generates a QR code for us automatically, it:
 > 1. Only exists in memory.
 > 2. Is much harder to use than what you might think.
 >